 If you don’t and the person you’ve employed dumps the waste illegally, then you could be prosecuted.

 Always use a registered waste carrier to collect your rubbish.
 Check if a someone is registered on the Environment Agency's website.

-The Hertfordshire Fly Tipping Group is a multi-agency task force which includes Hertfordshire Constabulary, Hertfordshire Fire & Rescue; the Environment Agency, the Office of the Police & Crime Commissioner and the National Farmers Union now working together to tackle fly tipping across Hertfordshire.
+The Hertfordshire Fly Tipping Group is a multi-agency task force which includes Hertfordshire Constabulary, Hertfordshire Fire & Rescue; the Environment Agency, the Office of the Police & Crime Commissioner, all of the district and borough councils in Hertfordshire and the National Farmers Union now working together to tackle fly tipping across Hertfordshire.